Scottsville and LeRoy Railroad: Origins

 This period in local history saw the Tonawanda Railroad built from Rochester to Batavia.
-Talk of routing it through Scottsville, Caledonia, and Le Roy on its way to Batavia came to nothing when the decision fell in favour of a more direct route.
-The local dissatisfaction with this outcome increased the support accorded the Scottsville and LeRoy Railroad proposal.
+Plans to route it through Scottsville, Caledonia, and Le Roy on its way to Batavia were not adopted when the decision fell in favour of a more direct route.
+This contributed to increased support for the Scottsville and LeRoy Railroad proposal.

 On December 3, 1835, an agreement was signed in which a number of people agreed to pay Powell Carpenter, Philip Garbutt, John McNaughton, and E. H. S. Mumford for the purpose of getting surveys and estimates for the route of a railroad along Oatka Creek from Scottsville to Mumford.
-The committee must have worked very quickly, because the next meeting by the people of Wheatland interested in such a railroad, was held in the home of Mr. Boughton December 24.
+The next meeting by the people of Wheatland interested in such a railroad, was held in the home of Mr. Boughton December 24.
 Powell Carpenter was chairman and J. P. Sill was secretary of the meeting.

 Mr. Alvin Savage, who made the survey of the contemplated route, reported that the building of the railroad was practicable.
 A new committee was elected, consisting of Powell Carpenter, Abraham Hanford, William Garbutt, E. H. S. Mumford, Philip Garbutt, and Clark Hall.